s10wen/kapow-skeleton/README.md

 # Kapow!
 Skeleton

-The skeleton component of the Kapow! framework/boilerplate for WordPress builds.
+The Skeleton component of the Kapow! framework/boilerplate for WordPress builds.

 ## About

+The Kapow!
+Skeleton consists of the following:

+- A basic folder structure
+- A comprehensive .gitignore file
+- Useful front-end polyfills
+- NPM, Bower and Gem dependency manifests
+- Plumbing for a WordPress installation
+- Vagrant configuration files

+On it's own, the Skeleton isn't a lot of use unless you've already got your own Sass, build tool and theme modules to drop into the project.
+Thankfully, the Skeleton is designed to work with the other members of the Kapow! family: the ([Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt) and [Theme](https://github.com/mkdo/kapow-theme)) modules.

 ## Installation